localstatic/morganterry.com/portfolio/index.md

 ### GLF

 GLF is a lunch polling application.
-This was written to help my team and I where to go for lunch on "Good Lunch Friday."
+This was written to help my team and I decide on where to go for lunch on "Good Lunch Friday."
 We'd often have trouble deciding, so I created this web application to allow us to nominate and vote on restaurants.

 * When: April 2013 - May 2014
 * Role: Sole developer